Chalarangelo/30-seconds-of-code/snippets/python/s/is-armstrong.md

 Checks whether the given number is an Armstrong Number.

-A positive integer of n digits is called an Armstrong number of order n (order is number of digits) if, abcd... = a**n + b**n + c**n + d**n + ....
+A positive integer(abcd) of n digits is called an Armstrong number of order n (order is number of digits) if, abcd... = a**n + b**n + c**n + d**n + ....

 - Use a copy variable to make a copy of the given number.